mkapur/mkapur.github.io/content/talk/Sneak_QuantSem_May2020/index.md

 ---
 title: Sneaking Up on a Well-Specified Model; Quantitative Seminar, May 15, 2020
 summary: The fourth chapter of my disseration, 1 year after presenting the project proposal at Think Tank.
+The code is still private as we are nearing submission for peer-preview.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.